Search

 The Grove at Frisco Commons - Active Adult Center

 The Grove at Frisco Commons is privileged to have adult volunteers partner with staff to provide the highest level of customer service.
 The time, skills, and talents generously shared by you make Frisco's active adult center an even greater place for our members.
-If you are 18 years old or older, we would love to have you.
+If you are at least 18 years old and not currently in high school, we would love to have you.
 Select "Fill in an application" to get started.

 For more information, please contact Erica Crill, our volunteer coordinator for The Grove, at 972-292-6553 or email her at ecrill@friscotexas.gov.
 We look forward to seeing you soon!